panchnayak/portworx-poc/px-rancher/README.md

 # px-rancher

+Portworx Installation on K8s Cluster provisioned by Rancher Singlenode Cluster

-Rancher K8s Management and Orchestration Platform Deployment on AWS.
+Rancher is a K8s Management and Orchestration Platform.

-This will Create a Quick Instances on AWS and you Can access it using the public IP address or DNS name of the Instance.
+This will Create a Quick Rancher SingleNode Cluster Instances on AWS and you Can access it using the public IP address or DNS name of the Instance.

 Install Terraform on your laptop or desktop